serious-games-darmstadt/sign-visualizations/README.md

 Battison (1978) [[1]](#1) also established two combination rules for the hands that are valid for all sign languages:

-- <u>Symmetry</u> rule: If both hands move at the same time, they have the same hand shape (Type 1).
+- **Symmetry** rule: If both hands move at the same time, they have the same hand shape (Type 1).
-- <u>Dominance</u> rule: If the dominant and non-dominant hands have different handshapes, only the dominant hand moves and the non-dominant hand has one of the [#unmarked-handshapes] (Type 3).
+- **Dominance** rule: If the dominant and non-dominant hands have different handshapes, only the dominant hand moves and the non-dominant hand has one of the [#unmarked-handshapes] (Type 3).

 ## Handshapes

+{LETTER}_{THUMB}_{FLEXION}\_{SPREAD}

+Thumb Position:

+- Contact: ...
+- Open: ...
+- Closed: ...
+  ???

+Flexion:

+- Bent: ...
+- Flat: ...
+- Curved: ...
+- Stacked: ...

+Spread???

 ### Unmarked Handshapes